pradyneel/xtreme-weather/README.md

 The app uses [Open weather map](https://openweathermap.org/api) to get temperature the location.

 ### Run the APP
-- Once clone the app in local repository and installed the dependencies mentioned in requirements.txt.
+- Once cloned the app in local repository and installed the dependencies mentioned in requirements.txt.
 Enter the following in terminal:
 ```
 python manage.py makemigrations
 python manage.py migrate